Peace of Philocrates: Background

 Athens and Macedon had been at war since 356 BC, after Philip's capture of the Athenian colonies of Pydna and Potidea.
-Shortly afterwards, the Third Sacred War began after the Phocian seizure of the Temple of Apollo in Delphi.
+The Third Sacred War began shortly after the Phocian seizure of the Temple of Apollo in Delphi.
 Athens allied herself with Phocis, against the other members of the Amphictyonic League.
 In 354 or 353 BCE, the Thessalians, having been defeated by the Phocians, requested that Philip become archon of Thessaly, to which Philip assented, drawing Macedon into the Sacred War.
 In 352 BC, Philip's erstwhile ally, the Chalkidian League (led by Olynthos), alarmed by Philip's growing power, sought to ally themselves with Athens, in clear breach of their alliance with Philip.
 In response, Philip attacked Chalkidiki in 349 BC, and by 348 BC, had completely destroyed the Chalkidian League, razing Olynthos in the process.

 The prominent Athenian politician Philocrates had suggested offering Philip peace in 348 BC, during the Olynthian war.
 However, the Athenian Ecclesia (assembly) had effectively rejected this proposal by putting Philocrates on trial, and by the time he was cleared of the charges, it was too late to save Olynthos.
 The war between Athens and Philip thus continued through 347 BC, as did the Sacred War.
 In 347 BC, Philip sent privateers to attack Athenian colonies on various Aegean islands.

 Philip had not involved himself in the Sacred War since his victory at the Crocus Field in 352 BC.
 In the meantime, it became clear that the Sacred War could only be ended by outside intervention.
-In 347 BC, the Thebans appealed to Philip for aid, and he sent a small force to their assistance.
+In 347 BC, the Thebans appealed to Philip for aid.
+He sent a small force to their assistance.
 That force was large enough to honour his alliance with Thebes, but not enough to end the war—he desired the glory of ending the war personally, in the manner of his choosing, and on his terms.